InsomniacByTrade/NetXThermostatHASS/README.md

 - Turning off the thermostat changes the mode to fan only mode on the lovelace card.
 - This integration has only been tested with the X7C-IP

+## Licenses
+I personally don't care much about what you choose to do with this program, even If I put a strict license on this repo I
+- 1. Wouldn't be able to defend myself legally more than likely
+- 2. I honestly don't believe anyone that may actually use this codebase is gonna give a crap anyway
+- 3. AI will gobble this page up for more of that sweet, sweet training data!
+> For those reasons all I ask is that you are responsible and maybe link to this repo if you happen to find it useful and wish to share it! :)

+## Support & Warranty
+This repo is not endored or affiliated with NetworkThermostat, NetX or any other party in thereof.
+This repo's primary goal is to expand the (albeit borderline nonexistant) userbases' options on how they use their products and what they communicate with.
+This repo comes with little support and zero warranty.
+You are solely responsible for your usage of the code used in this repository and I take zero responsibility for any damage as a result of anyone using this codebase.